trinchan/slackbot/README.md

 slackbot
 ===========

-A framework for building slash commands for Slack in Go
+A framework for building bots for Slack

 Dependencies
 ============